 4. What kind of residency programs will TMU offer?

-TMU plans to offer several residency programs starting in July 2025, including Family Medicine, General Surgery, Emergency Medicine, and Geriatrics.
+TMU offers several residency programs, including Family Medicine, General Surgery, Emergency Medicine, and Geriatrics.
 These programs will help address regional healthcare needs, especially in underserved areas.

 5. How competitive will admission to TMU’s MD program be?